Gistyr/GOBSG/README.md

 ### Optional Settings
 - `listen_address`: IP/interface the server binds to
 - `listen_port`: TCP port the server listens on
-- `workers`: Number of Actix worker
+- `workers`: Number of Actix workers
     - Each worker runs its own event loop on a dedicated OS thread, adds concurrency
 - `redis_address`: User sessions are stored in Redis
-    - You have to install Redis
+    - You must have Redis installed and running
 - `heartbeat_logging`: Periodically emits a heartbeat log message
     - `heartbeat_interval_hours`: Interval between heartbeat logs, in hours
     - `machine_name`: The name of your machine